On this page

-- optimise resource allocation (CSF) = increase employee sales as a percentage of net sales or reduce excess and aged stock by 20% by half year (KPIs).
+- Optimise resource allocation (CSF) = increase employee sales as a percentage of net sales or reduce excess and aged stock by 20 percent by half year (KPIs).

-Our Accounting and financial policies and procedures template is a good place to start to ensure you have best practice procedures in place.
+Our accounting and financial policies and procedures template is a good place to start to make sure you have best practice procedures in place.

 Examples of learning and innovation CSFs and the matching KPIs:

-- new product introduction (CSF) = number of new products compared to competition or increase stock turnover by 5% per month (KPIs)
+- New product introduction (CSF) = number of new products compared to competition or increase stock turnover by 5 percent per month (KPIs)

-- workforce training (CSF) = each employee to attend one training event yearly or 5% of workforce to achieve improved strategic skills for the financial year (KPIs).
+- Workforce training (CSF) = each employee to attend one training event yearly or 5 percent of workforce to achieve improved strategic skills for the financial year (KPIs).

 Critical Success Factors and Key Performance Indicators when used well in business will: